pbjorklund/pbjorklundblog/content/posts/role-of-strategy-in-an-ai-world.md

 ---
-title: "The Role of Strategy in a Rapidly Changing World: A Dance with AI and Unpredictability"
+title: The Role of Strategy in a World Of AI and Unpredictability
 authors:
   - Patrik Björklund
 share: true